Rescue effect: Positive consequences

 Some of this previously explained concepts can be very valuable and applicable when managing populations.
 In addition to human mediated dispersal through reintroduction and translocation, the dispersal of individuals (consequently promoting the rescue effect) can be ensured by restoring and conserving the habitat lying between existing populations, sometimes called the landscape matrix (term often used in landscape ecology).

 Negative consequences

 Increased connectivity may also have anti rescue effects when the spread of disease, parasites or predators is favored.
 Also, gene flow can sometimes reduce local adaptation.
 With the arrival of new individuals (immigrants) contributing with their new genetic variability the genetic differentiation of insular population can be delayed or prevented, not allowing the adaptation of the population to their new habitat.

-It has been found evidence supporting the idea that the evolution of genetically distinct insular populations represents an entry into the taxon cycle, leading to the extinction of the insular endemic populations.
+Evidence has been found supporting the idea that the evolution of genetically distinct insular populations represents an entry into the taxon cycle, leading to the extinction of the insular endemic populations.